davidlarrimore/openwebui-chat-analyzer/readme.md

 ### Option C – Guided setup scripts

 Run `scripts/setup.sh` for an interactive wizard that can prepare either Docker or the virtual environment.
-Companion scripts (`scripts/up.sh`, `scripts/down.sh`, `scripts/restart.sh`) wrap the common lifecycle commands.
+After setup, use the `make` targets (`make up`, `make down`, `make logs`, etc.) for day-to-day lifecycle commands.

 ## Dashboard Tour